gyllesz/Bookly/README.md

 # Bookly Documentation

-Welcome to **Bookly**!
+Welcome to Bookly!
 This project is a book review web app that allows users to search for books, write reviews, edit them, and view reviews written by others.
-Please note that the website was made in a rush, so there may be some rough edges.
+This book review web app is part of my practice to integrate a public API, enhance skills with Express/Node.js, and implement CRUD operations with PostgreSQL.
+As I have not yet learned about authentication or session management, there might be bugs or incomplete functionality in these areas.
+Additionally, the website was made in a rush, so there may be some rough edges.

+You can click this [link](bookly-hn78.onrender.com) to test the website immediately, but please note that it might take a while to load.

 Below you'll find all the necessary information to understand, run, and contribute to this project.

 ---